 Does My Dog Have Cancer?

-It’s already hard enough to accept cancer as a threat to our human loved ones, but now it is taking the lives of our four legged friends too.
+It’s hard enough to accept cancer as a threat to our human loved ones, but now it is taking the lives of our four legged friends too.
 According to Bark.com, 1 in 4 dogs will develop a cancerous tumor.
 That’s not a number to ignore!
 Cancer is said to be the number one disease in dogs.
 That’s a believable statistic when 25% of dogs are developing tumors on their bodies that are often ignored.
 We can’t ignore cancer’s warning signs, like tumors and growths on our dogs.
 Early detection is very important and could be a matter of life or death.

 You may ask, does my dog have cancer?
-We’d like to say the answer is no. But it’s always a good idea to educate yourself on the warning signs and symptoms of dog cancer.
+We’d like to say the answer is no. But it’s always good to educate yourself on the warning signs and symptoms of dog cancer.
 So what are the symptoms of dog cancer?

 - Your dog doesn’t always have to lose weight from not eating.
 A dog can have a healthy appetite and still lose weight.
 This is a major warning sign.
 Weight loss in dogs isn’t always a sign of cancer, but it can be.
 It could be a sign of another illness or disease.
 Either way, you will want to bring your dog to the vet for testing.